Traveling memories – Missing neverland

 Before I even stepped into the bubble of Queenstown or even thought about going to New Zealand I was told about this from traveler friends of mine.
 It actually has It’s place in lonely planets top ten things to do in Queenstown.
 Not a single soul that has visited Queenstown has left without trying it or taking a picture of it.
 Put it this way I have witnessed tourists lining the streets just to take a picture, just so they can go home and say they were there, they tried it, they experienced it.

 I am talking about the one and only…Fergburger…I’ve seen tourists come to Queenstown not caring about anything else, they came for a Fergburger, This is the only burger joint I know that’s on every Queenstown ‘must do’ list.
 No franchises, no huge bar, or mass production, just one shop in the whole world, making fresh burgers to order and can only be found in Queenstown.

-Well I hope you enjoyed my little trip down memory lane, as I mentioned at the top of this post I had no idea how this post was going to turn out, it has just been off the cuff but leave your thoughts in the comments below.
+Well, I hope you enjoyed my little trip down memory lane, as I mentioned at the top of this post I had no idea how this post was going to turn out, it has just been off the cuff but leaves your thoughts in the comments below.